FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Social Media and Online Posting

-Pilots frequently incriminate themselves by posting videos of illegal flights on YouTube, Instagram, TikTok, and Facebook.
+This is where pilots shoot themselves in the foot constantly.
+People post videos of illegal flights on YouTube, Instagram, TikTok, and Facebook, essentially creating evidence packages for investigators.
 The FAA actively monitors social media and investigates impressive footage that may have involved violations.
-Geotagged photos and videos make identification easy.
+Geotagged photos and videos make identification trivially easy.

-Many enforcement cases involve pilots who posted videos showing:
+I’ve reviewed enforcement cases where pilots posted videos showing:

 • Flights near airports or manned aircraft